Friday, May 12, 2017

 2017 Theme: 50 Shades of Green

 All of our lakes naturally contain algae.
 Without algae, lakes would be essentially dead, unable to sustain fish and other creatures.
 Different species of algae become abundant at different times of the year, and if conditions are ideal, they can form a bloom.

-The 2017 Muskoka Stewardship Conference is possible because of the support provided by a number of organizations, including the Lake of Bays Association (Keynote Sponsor) and the Township of Muskoka Lakes (Facility Sponsor).
+The 2017 Muskoka Stewardship Conference was possible because of the support provided by a number of organizations, including the Lake of Bays Association (Keynote Sponsor) and the Township of Muskoka Lakes (Facility Sponsor).
 Learn more about all of the 2017 sponsors and supporters.

 View the presentations given by the excellent lineup of speakers at the 2017 Muskoka Stewardship Conference, including the keynote speaker, Dr. Charles Trick, the Beryl Ivey Chair in Ecosystem Health at the University of Western Ontario.

 muskokaregion.com – Leading expert calls for change in dealing with blue-green algae in Muskoka

 Cogeco Community Television will also air individual presentations from the 2017 Muskoka Stewardship Conference in the future.
 Keep an eye on the listings to find out when!